 Oprah Winfrey said that one thing she knows for sure is that people want to be valued.
 So, are we posting on social media because we want to show all those things about ourselves and those likes, comments and follows give value to who we are and what we do?
 Or do we simply want to be seen and recognized, to let other people know that we exist and that we matter in this world?
 Whatever is the case, we often do it by putting our best foot forward.

 There are so many aspects of social media that are being discussed and debated but the one that is common for most of us who use it is the story that we tell about ourselves.
 Many people spend hours and hours of their day working on their profile as much as companies hire full-time experts to manage their accounts to “tell the story of their brand.”
 Many private users use a lot of their time taking that perfect profile picture, Photoshopping the hell out of it and using filters that make us look very little like we do in real life because, hey, who wants to see an image of us with our enlarged pores or zits the size of the Rock of Gibraltar?

-When I saw Yuval Noah Harari—author of Sapiens—talk about this very topic on Tom Bilyeu’s show Impact Theory, I was glad to finally hear someone get real about this issue.
+When I saw Yuval Noah Harari—author of Sapiens: A Brief History of Humankind—talk about this very topic on Tom Bilyeu’s show Impact Theory, I was glad to finally hear someone get real about this issue.
 He said that people spend hours building their story, publicizing it on social media and identifying with this version of themselves.